Two types of child support agreements

 Terminating a binding child support agreement

 The terms of a binding child support agreement can only be changed by a termination agreement, an order of the court, or by entering a new Binding child support agreement.
-Typically, these may be required when your, or your former partner’s, financial position changes.
+Typically, you may need these when your, or your former partner’s, financial position changes.
 An expert family lawyer will help ensure the binding child support agreement properly reflects your best interests in these scenarios.

 To enter into a termination agreement or a new binding child support agreement, both parties must again receive independent legal advice from a family lawyer.